anishmystery/PixGenie/README.md

 ## Features

-- **Image Generation:** Generate images based on keywords or themes provided by the user.
+- **Image Generation:** Generate images based on keywords or writeup content provided by the user.
-- **Download Options:** Easily download generated images for offline use.
+- **Download Options:** Easily download generated images for use in blogs, social media posts, or other written content.
-- **Responsive Design:** Optimized for both desktop and mobile devices.